 Plenty of bike trails, none of the crowds

 Portland is one of the most bike-friendly cities on the continent and nearby Bend is popular with cyclists as well.
 But if you want to cycle without crowds, Klamath Falls has hundreds of kilometres of trails and few cyclists.
-Spence Mountain is a short drive from Klamath Falls and its professionally designed mountain trails offer great views if you only have a few hours to cycle.
+Spence Mountain is a short drive from the city and its professionally designed mountain trails offer great views if you only have a few hours to cycle.

-You can get to Klamath Falls on a twice-daily Amtrak train from Portland with your bike, an option not available if you’re headed to Bend.
+You can get to the city on a twice-daily Amtrak train from Portland with your bike, an option not available if you’re headed to Bend.

 Birds that dance on water

 I’m a bird watcher but even if you don’t know a snow bunting from a snow cone you will notice the birds.
 The town sits under the Pacific Flyway (a bird migratory route) at a pinch point between the Cascade Mountains to the west and the high desert to the east and over 80% of waterfowl using the flyway stop here.
 That means each spring and fall hundreds of thousands of birds stop in the area!

 In May the grebes (a loon-like duck) ‘dance’ doing a Paso Doble-type mating ritual that ends with them rising up on their back feet, wings outstretched, neck arched, and rushing across the water in unison.
 If you’re having trouble picturing it, check out my video here.

 This is such a popular question there’s a brochure devoted to it at the Visitor Center but the short answer is there’s no big waterfall in town.